 This podcast series is funded by the New York City Council and produced by History UnErased in partnership with Making Gay History.

-Most thematic units and case studies include an instructional poster as a jpeg file for digital classroom display.
-Also included is a separate resource with all instructional posters offered as 24" x 36" or 36" x 24" print-ready PDF files with bleeds for professional printing and permanent classroom display.
-(18 posters in total)
+Most curriculum content includes an instructional poster as a jpeg file for digital classroom display and print-ready PDF files with bleeds for professional printing and permanent classroom display.

 This unit is designed to develop a deeper understanding of United States LGBTQ history through a legal and cultural lens.
 The dramatic reading script is an abridged transcript of the oral arguments and includes an added narrator for historical reference and legal clarifications.
 Also included is an audio introduction by Paul Smith, lead attorney for the petitioners in Lawrence v.
 Texas, from a 2016 interview with History UnErased.